lamir-workshop/lamir_hackathon/docs/_build/html/_sources/intro.md

 choices, the reliability of annotated data, and multidisciplinarity.
 In addition, we seek to provide insight into common pitfalls and discuss future challenges.

-The tutorial is targeted towards those in the ISMIR community who wish gain comprehensive insight and practical experience in tempo, beat, and downbeat estimation of musical audio signals.
+The tutorial is targeted towards those in the LAMIR community who wish gain comprehensive insight and practical experience in tempo, beat, and downbeat estimation of musical audio signals.
 For those new to this area, we seek to provide a hands-on technical and pedagogical guide which can serve as the basis for fostering future